ardalis/HttpClientTestExtensions/src/Ardalis.HttpClientTestExtensions/docs/README.md

 - For now this is coupled with xUnit but if there is interest it could be split so the ITestOutputHelper dependency is removed/optional/swappable
 - Additional helpers for other verbs are planned
 - This is using System.Text.Json with default camelCase options that I've found most useful in my projects.
 This could be made extensible somehow as well.
-- When making updates to this file make sure to also update the docs/README file that is embedded in the NuGet package